 Create local workspace

-Make a fresh directory and change into it:
+Make a fresh directory, change into it and create the Vagrantfile.

 That setup was a once-off task.

 Any file that is placed in this directory on the host system will be shared on the guest at the /vagrant mount point.